How to use your Interrail paper Pass

-As with all journeys you take with your Interrail Pass, you need to enter the details of your outbound and inbound journeys in the My Trip section on your Pass Cover (even if you decide to record the rest of your trips in the Rail Planner app).
+As with all journeys you take with your Interrail Pass, you need to enter the details of your outbound and inbound journeys in the My Trip section on your Pass Cover.
 If you have a flexi Pass, you need to enter the same dates in your Travel Calendar (this will be further explained in the block below).

 Good to know: it doesn't matter when and in what order you use your outbound and inbound journey, you can use them at any point during your trip.